ltodua/ansible/README.md

 this step is done for preperation of the hosts in order to execute anbile configuration smoothly.

 if step is done successfully we can even you basic playbooks without asking for sudo password.

+## roles

+to use roles. we must declear role property at the beggining of the playbook instead of tasks property. and we have to name them as we want. after declearing roles we have to create folders for each role we have created. role described as a thing the playbook must do. it helps us refactor our yml code and give them little more style. so I created three roles
+`base` , `web_servers`, `workstation` after creating the folders, each folder must include tasks folder. the task folder is the where our playbooks ( taskbooks ) will be located. and name of the yml file will be `main.yml`

+`base` role task folder includes play for managing ssh-key for hosts `web_server` role task folder includes all the installation plays of the apache servers `workstation` role task folder includes play for installing archive file for the terraform binary application

+in web_server role folder we also have files folder, this is folder for resources that web_server play needs to execute.

+with this modification site.yml only has all the hosts servers repo update and decleration of roles.

+## Hosts and Handlers